IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

-The base 1.6-liter engine and the 2.0-liter are both rated at 25 mpg city/30 mpg highway.
-The more-powerful turbo 1.6 engine actually does a bit better, checking in at 26/31.
+The base 1.6-liter engine is rated at 24 mpg city/30 mpg highway with the 6-speed manual transmission and 26/31 with the 6-speed automatic.
+The 2.0-liter offers only a 6-speed automatic and is rated at 25 mpg city/30 mpg highway.
+The more-powerful turbo 1.6 engine (which comes standard with a 7-speed automated-manual transmission) actually does a bit better, checking in at 26/31.
 During Consumer Guide® evaluation, a Soul Plus returned 23.4 mpg, and a Soul Exclaim averaged 26.9.
 Both tests consisted of mostly city driving.
 All Souls use regular-grade gas.

 VALUE IN CLASS